 Most children with eczema outgrow the condition or experience significant improvement when they reach puberty.
 But unfortunately, others may continue to have some form of eczema.
 The condition can be well-managed for adults with good skin routine and treatment, although flare-up symptoms can happen throughout life.

 Eczema is a common skin disorder that is not contagious.
 However, it can be uncomfortable and affect the quality of life.
 At its worst, it can keep a person from sleeping and make them feel self-conscious.
 See a healthcare provider as soon as you notice symptoms to get the treatment immediately.
 Prescribed treatments and self-care measures can alleviate itching and prevent new outbreaks.

 Query: Hello doctor, I have a question about my skin condition.
 I have developed a really itchy and dry skin after I dyed my hair.
 Here are the symptoms.
 I do not know what the condition is as my appointment is months away.
 Can I attach pictures?
 Read Full »

 Query: Hello doctor, My skin around the lip is always dry and peeling off.
 I tried applying all natural moisturizers like ghee, olive oil, etc. My doctor has asked me to take Neurobion for vitamin deficiency.
 Still, no improvement related to dryness.
 Kindly suggest a remedy for this.
 Read Full »

 Article Overview: This article discusses various phases of dermatitis (also known as eczema) with their causes and management.
 Read Article

-Eczema is a group of skin conditions with different causes, but clinically similar presentation.
-These are defined as a pattern of skin inflammation having characteristic morphologies during its acute, subacute and chronic phases.
-Phases of Eczema Acute phase.
-Subacute phase.
-Chronic phase. ...
+What Is Dermatitis?
+Dermatitis means inflammation of the skin.
+It is also known as eczema, a group of skin conditions with different causes but clinically similar presentations.
+These are defined as skin inflammation patterns having characteristic morphologies during their acute, subacute, and chron...
 Read Article

-Do you have a question on Eczema or Dry Skin?Ask a Doctor Online
+Do you have a question on Eczema or Antihistamines?Ask a Doctor Online